-- (A) All hours worked in excess of forty (40) per week shall be compensated at the rate of one and one-half times the officer's regular rate of pay. - (B) Each time an officer covered by this Agreement submits an overtime slip, the officer may elect to receive compensatory leave at one and one-half times the overtime hours worked rather than overtime pay. - (C) Officers may at no time accrue more than two hundred and forty (240) hours of compensatory leave.
-Any officer who has accrued two hundred and forty (240) hours of compensatory leave shall receive overtime pay for any additional overtime hours worked. - (D) Officers may not carry over from one fiscal year to the next any compensatory leave in excess of one hundred and sixty (160) hours.
+(A) All hours worked in excess of forty (40) per week shall be compensated at the rate of one and one-half times the officer's regular rate of pay.

+(B) Each time an officer covered by this Agreement submits an overtime slip, the officer may elect to receive compensatory leave, and shall receive one and one-half compensatory hour for each overtime hour worked rather than overtime pay.

+(C) Officers may at no time accrue more than two hundred and forty (240) hours of compensatory leave.
+Any officer who has accrued two hundred and forty (240) hours of compensatory leave shall receive overtime pay for any additional overtime hours worked.

+(D) Officers may not carry over from one fiscal year to the next any compensatory leave in excess of one hundred and sixty (160) hours.
 Any compensatory leave in excess of the one hundred and sixty (160) hour limit must be used in the fiscal year in which it is earned or the officer will receive overtime pay for the hours involved.
+An officer who separates employment in good standing or retires from the Commission shall receive payment for up to one hundred and sixty (160) hours of their accumulated compensatory leave.

+(E) If an officer arrives to work a Commission-sponsored overtime assignment that has been cancelled, without the Commission having provided the officer with two (2) hours prior notice of the cancellation, the officer shall be paid for three (3) hours at one and one-half times the officer's regular rate of pay.
+Notice of cancellation shall occur by e-mail, text, or through posting on a scheduling system accessible to officers that also pushes out a notification to officers via email or text.